 Studying at Goldsmiths will challenge you to draw on your developing subject knowledge, explore how to engage pupils to learn physics and promote the teacher as a reflective practitioner.
 Drawing on research informed pedagogy, we consider what teachers can do to engage pupils in learning physics.

 Underpinning the programme is the Professional Studies course which is designed to prepare you fully for the wider roles and responsibilities of the teacher.
-This programme will be enhanced by ongoing training during school experience and will include aspects such as behaviour management, working with pupils with English as an Additional Language and Special Educational Needs.

 The programme is taught and assessed at master’s level.
 In addition to the award of QTS, if you pass all academic elements of the programme at an appropriate level, you will graduate with 60 master’s level credits which are equivalent to one-third of a master’s degree.
 Full academic support is provided to ensure you are fully prepared for assessment regardless of your prior experiences.